The importance of vitamin D

 - Living in the South Island, with the risk increasing the further south you live

-People are more at risk in winter and in South Island
+People are more at risk in winter and in the South Island

 Vitamin D deficiency is more common in late winter and early spring (August to October) in New Zealand.
 This is because UV levels are lower during these months, and people are less likely to get exposure to the sun.